 Committing to Sustainable Waste Actions in the Pacific (SWAP) Project

-The EURO 3 million SWAP Project funded through the Agence Française de Développement (AFD) will be implemented by the Secretariat of the Pacific Regional Environment Programme (SPREP) by virtue of an Agreement signed in 2020.
+The EURO 3 million SWAP Project funded through the Agence Française de Développement (AFD) is implemented by the Secretariat of the Pacific Regional Environment Programme (SPREP) by virtue of an Agreement signed in 2020.
 The project aims to improve sanitation, environmental, social, and economic conditions in Pacific Island countries and territories through proper waste management.

 About our Pacific